 Desiring to further his academic contributions to the study and practice of family medicine, in 1996 he relocated to Atlanta to help steer the new family medicine residency program at Emory University.
 While Canada, Australia, the UK are committed to their primary care infrastructure, the US had not found a place in its most prestigious universities for the education and training of generalists.
 For this reason, Emory’s new program received a great deal of attention at the time, but was soon subject to the political and cultural aversions to managed care during the late 1990’s.

-While he was at Emory, Dino completed a Master’s Degree in Public Health, doing course work predominantly in health policy and management as well outcomes research.
-He soon left Emory to pursue other opportunities in research and management.
+While he was at Emory, Dino completed a Master’s Degree in Public Health, doing course work predominantly in health policy and management as well as in outcomes research.
+He soon left Emory to pursue other opportunities in research and in management.
 This upcoming departure, however, provided him with an opportunity to return to one of his first loves – providing medical treatment and access to under-serviced communities – and he worked for a Grady Hospital’s neighborhood clinics in addition to a brief research project at the CDC.